pyladies/pyladies-kit/docs/organizer/difficult/responding.rst

 Informing PyLadies Global
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If an incident happens in your local PyLadies community, you must report it to the global organization via `this form <inform>`_.
+If an incident happens in your local PyLadies community, you must report it to the global organization via `our CoC reporting form`_.
 The purpose is very similar to :ref:`record` - for the global organization to be aware of what's going on in case of any legal or PR action is needed/taken, as well as look for a pattern of behavior (e.g. a repeat harasser moves locations, if a community is particularly unwelcoming and may need more help).

 You are of course welcome and invited to request help from the global PyLadies organization.
 We are here for resources, advice, or just to talk to.

 The global organization is also responsible for complaints of local organizers.
 If you received or witnessed unwanted behavior in any way that breaks our :ref:`coc` by another organizer, please do not hesitate to contact us.
-You may report any violations via `this form <global report>`_, or contact us at `coc@pyladies.com`_.
+You may report any violations via `our global report form`_, or contact us at `coc@pyladies.com`_.

 The following people maintain any :ref:`coc` reports: